aaltsys/doc-develop/3_learn/01_bash.rst

 Interactive Bash means single line commands put in the terminal with immediate execution.

-Shell scripts are scripts that are written in a text editor, saved in .sh format, and run from the terminal.
+Shell scripts are scripts that are interpreted by a command processor.